scan-dev/BMAID/docs/ide-setup.md

 As cursor currently limits the total number of allowed custom modes - you can utilize tasks to handle 1 off actions you might want an agent to perform.
 Just drag the task into any agent chat window and ask the agent to complete the task.

-## BMad Agent
+## BMaid Agent

-The BMad Agent requires the full bmad agent folder to be at the root of your project.
-Set up of the orchestrator simply requires copy of the markdown content of ide-bmad-orchestrator.md the same way you would do the Single Agent.
+The BMaid Agent requires the full bmaid agent folder to be at the root of your project.
+Set up of the orchestrator simply requires copy of the markdown content of ide-bmaid-orchestrator.md the same way you would do the Single Agent.

 ## Setting Up Custom Modes in Cursor